 As prevention is most crucial, appropriate vaccine protocols are needed.
 Concerns regarding leptospira vaccines are numerous including: increased risk of adverse reaction, lack of need due to low incidence of disease, & lack of designation as a “core” vaccine in published protocols.
 In fact, while leptospira vaccines are commonly blamed for adverse reactions, recent studies have shown that incidence of adverse effects correlates only with: Lyme vaccination &/or use of increased number of separate vaccines concurrently.
 Numerous studies document increasing incidence of leptospirosis in dogs, & people, & lack of designation as a “core” vaccine emphasizes risk based assessment rather than recommended exclusion from a vaccine plan.
 When Lepto Vaccine is administered, a “4-way” including coverage for L. grippotyphosa & L. pomona as well as L. ictero. & canicola is appropriate.

 Definitive diagnosis of Leptospirosis depends on identification of the organism by culture, darkfield urine microscopy, PCR, or immunohistochemistry; or elevation of serum titer(s).
 Microagglutination Titer (MAT) is the gold-standard but Immunofluoresence may also be used.
-Interpretation of titers is specific to individual diagnostic labs but general guidelines are that individual titers of <1:400 are likely vaccine or early infection, while those >1:1600 are likely current or recent infection.
+Interpretation of titers is specific to individual diagnostic labs but general guidelines are that individual titers of 1:1600 are likely current or recent infection.
 Antibody titer peaks 3-4 weeks after infection and may not become elevated for up to 10 days so serial evaluation is important if signs & history suggest infection but initial titer is not conclusive.
 PCR detection of leptospiruria is becoming more common but there is slight concern that recently vaccinated dogs may test false positive.
 Presumptive treatment is often appropriate to reduce affects of disease & zoonotic risk pending diagnosis.